AP-Elektronica-ICT/CA1819-Clu-Go/README.md

 So to simple our cause we made use of linking tables to basically "link" or two objects to one and then later on use that object.

+Basically a linked table is a join table of 2 different object.

 let me continue my example for the game table.
 A game has many Clues to be found. those Clues are bound to a Suspect thats something you can do in the Suspect model.